Water Watch Trainings

 Want to be a part of Sound Rivers’ Water Watch team?

 At Water Watch training, you’ll be trained in the field to collect scientific observations about water quality, flooding, erosion, habitat and more.
-After training, you’ll pick a site and visit it at least once a month to collect observational data, filling out a form to share with your Riverkeepers.
-And we’ll host quarterly Water Watch meet-ups where you can share your observations with Sound Rivers’ Riverkeepers and your Water Watch community!
+After training, you’ll pick a site and visit it at least once a month to collect observational data, and upload your observations to share with your Riverkeepers.
+We also host quarterly Water Watch meet-ups where you can share your insights with Sound Rivers’ Riverkeepers and your Water Watch community!

 April 2026: Triangle area and Oxford